Braised Italian Sausage and Peppers

 Notes

 I like to use mild Italian sausage, but if you want a kick of spice, use hot Italian sausage.
-Or do a mix of mild and hot.
+You can also mix mild and hot.

-The sausage should be cooked to an internal temperture of at least 160°F. Depending on your oven you may need more or less time for them to bake.
+The sausage should be cooked to an internal temperature of at least 160ยฐF.
+Depending on your oven, it may take more or less time to cook.

 Nutrition